-Manning won two Super Bowls in his career, picking up his first with the Colts before winning Super Bowl 50 with the Broncos in what was the finaly game of his career.
+Peyton Manning won two Super Bowls in his career, picking up his first with the Indianapolis Colts before winning Super Bowl 50 with the Denver Broncos in what was the final game of his career.
 He also played in Super Bowl XLIV with the Colts and Super Bowl XLVIII with the Broncos.

 Super Bowl XLII, XLVI

 Eli Manning was twice named the Super Bowl MVP as he twice led the New York Giants to come-from-behind wins over the Patriots.
 In Super Bowl XLII, there was Manning's throw and David Tyree's "helmet catch" that led to the game-winning TD catch by Plaxico Burress.
 In Super Bowl XLVI, Manning was 30-for-40 for 296 yards and a TD.

 Jim Plunkett won both of his Super Bowl appearances in 1981 and 1984 with the Raiders, first in Oakland then in Los Angeles.
 He was named the Super Bowl XV MVP in a 27-10 win over the Eagles.
 Plunkett completed 13 of 21 passes for 261 yards and three touchdowns becoming only the second Heisman Trophy winner to be named Super Bowl MVP after Roger Staubach.

 Super Bowls won: Super Bowl VII, VIII